 Sure, you’ll use an incline on the treadmill.
 But do you avoid it on the elliptical?
 Add that incline at least part of the time to boost the benefits of your workout.
 By increasing your slope, you’ll burn more calories and pump up your heart rate.
 Plus, incline works out certain muscles like glutes and hamstrings better than the standard position.

 Mistake 9: Not distributing your weight evenly over the pedals.

 First of all, make sure you’re balancing your body weight evenly between your feet.
-Then, focus on getting the right distribution throughout each foot.
-Each time you go through an elliptical motion, put the bulk of your weight on the ball of your foot.
-Move the weight along your foot until it gets to your heels before you start a new movement.
+Then, focus on getting the right distribution on each foot.
+Each time you go through an elliptical motion, put the bulk of your weight on your forefoot.
 This method helps you maximize your workout and minimizes injury.

 Mistake 10: Forgetting to breathe.

 Breathe in and out while you exercise, right?
 It seems that simple, but breathing in the right way can help you gain better performance from your elliptical workout.
 If you take longer, deeper breaths rather than quick, shallow ones, you remove carbon dioxide, give your muscles more oxygen, and gain better endurance.

 Focusing on these mistakes to avoid can help you make the most of what the ProForm elliptical has to offer.